shingosakamoto/botinaday/qna/1_qna.md

 Creating your knowledge base is as simple as pointing the QnA Maker tool to the existing content.
 The tool then extracts questions and answers.

-1. In your browser, navigate to the **anon USA, Inc. | FAQs** *CarePAK PLUS service plan Frequently Asked Questions* website: <https://www.usa.canon.com/internet/portal/us/home/explore/protection/faqs>.
+1. In your browser, navigate to the **Canon USA, Inc. | FAQs** *CarePAK PLUS service plan Frequently Asked Questions* website: <https://www.usa.canon.com/internet/portal/us/home/explore/protection/faqs>.

 1. Review the current FAQ questions.